wrtirado/cursor-chiro-app/README.md

    docker compose up --build
    ```

-   This will start the API, libSQL database, and MinIO services.
+   This will start the API, local libSQL database, and MinIO services.

 3. **Wait for the API to be up.**